LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Global-Variables.md

 ## Module Deployment Variables

-The following variables are set by λ# CLI when deploying a module.
+The following variables are set by LambdaSharp CLI when deploying a module.

 |Variable                      |Type                           |Definition                                    |
 |------------------------------|-------------------------------|----------------------------------------------|